KhalilBelghouat/StatisticalLearningApproachestotheSocioeconomicDeterminantsofSocialRelegation/README.md

 For any statistical analysis to be successful, the ability to interpret results and explain model outputs is crucial.
 For this, Shapley values were calculated for all machine learning methods except regression models for which the standard regression analysis procedure is followed to extract the variables most contributing to the models' predictions.

-The ```R``` scripts in the _SHAP_ folder utilizes SHAP (SHapley Additive exPlanations) to explain the output of each machine learning method with tge exception of regression.
+The ```R``` scripts in the _SHAP_ folder utilizes SHAP (SHapley Additive exPlanations) to explain the output of every machine learning method with the exception of logistic regression and penalized logistic regression.